-- Improve traffic flows/automate signalization systems. - High efficiency pumps at the Wastewater Treatment Plant - City Hall window replacements

-- Emission Reduction in Fleet Implementation of hybrid and electric vehicles (buses, SUV's) as well as reducing gas powered tools by replacing with battery powered tools. - Side street detection and pedestrian push buttons are being installed at intersections that are not running a coordinated pattern. - Reduced Idling monitoring to avoid excessive idling.
-Selected vehicles have automatic shut offs which stops needless idling, wear on engines, and reduces fuel consumption and emissions.
+- Improve traffic flows/automate signalization systems. - High efficiency pumps at the Wastewater Treatment Plant - Emission Reduction in Fleet Implementation of hybrid and electric vehicles (buses, SUV's) as well as reducing gas powered tools by replacing with battery powered tools. - Side street detection and pedestrian push buttons are being installed at intersections that are not running a coordinated pattern. - Reduced Idling monitoring to avoid excessive idling.
+Selected vehicles have automatic shut offs which stops needless idling, wear on engines, and reduces fuel consumption and emissions. - Building envelope upgrades at Pete Palangio. - Replacement of select vehicles with hybrid/electric alternatives.